How to Get Austrian Citizenship by Investment?

 Contact our emigration experts

-The law offices of Cohen, Decker, Pex and Brosh can help you obtain an Austrian citizenship as well as citizenship to other EU countries, Canada and the US.
+Our law offices can help you obtain an Austrian citizenship as well as citizenship to other EU countries, Canada and the US.
 We can guide you on the elaborate process of applying for Austria citizenship by making an investment.
 From assisting you in assessing your eligibility to preparing and filing relevant documents, we are with you every step of the way.